ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Building out our Sample Scene

-The ChainSafe gaming SDK is Multi-Chain.
+The web3.unity SDK is Multi-Chain.
 Meaning, that our SDK can connect to many different versions of the Ethereum Virtual Machine.
 This is an important step that is often missed when deploying your project.
 This is found in the **WebGL Templates -> Web3GL - 2020x -> network.js** file.
 You will simply replace the value with the ChainId of the EVM blockchain you wish to connect to.
 The SDK however will detect the network your Web3 wallet has selected and will change without you having to configure it.

 &#x20;